cloudmrhub/marie-tools/README.md

 ### Papers used in MARIE (please cite explicitly if needed)
 1. **Piecewise-constant approximation of VIE**: Polimeridis, Athanasios G., et al. "Stable FFT-JVIE solvers for fast analysis of highly inhomogeneous dielectric objects."
 Journal of Computational Physics 269 (2014): 280-296.
+2. **Power Calculations**: Polimeridis, Athanasios G., et al. "On the computation of power in volume integral equation formulations."
+IEEE Transactions on Antennas and Propagation 63.2 (2014): 611-620.
 2. **MARIE**: Villena, Jorge Fernandez, et al. "MARIE–a MATLAB-based open source software for the fast electromagnetic analysis of MRI systems."
 Proceedings of the 23rd Annual Meeting of ISMRM, Toronto, Canada.
 2015.
 3. **Magnetic Resonance Green's function**: Villena, Jorge Fernández, et al. "Fast electromagnetic analysis of MRI transmit RF coils based on accelerated integral equation methods."
 IEEE Transactions on Biomedical Engineering 63.11 (2016): 2250-2261.
 4. **Evaluation of Signular Integrals**: Tambova, Alexandra A., et al. "On the generalization of DIRECTFN for singular integrals over quadrilateral patches."
 IEEE Transactions on Antennas and Propagation 66.1 (2017): 304-314.